Drive To Costa Rica 101

-A: U can take it but they will make you pay for the ATV -recreational vehicle tax – you pay to play.
+A: You can take your ATV, but they will make you pay for the ATV -recreational vehicle tax – you pay to play.

 Q: You stated that you must bring the title of your car with you, so does this imply that one cannot drive a financed vehicle to CR?
 You must have paid the vehicle off?

-A: You need the title, you can only get if you pay it off or a letter from your bank authorizing you to cross the border with the car—fat chance any bank will do it.
+A: You need the title, you can only get the car’s title if you pay it off or a letter from your bank authorizing you to cross the border with the car—fat chance any bank will do it.

-Q: Can you tell me if it is true that a credit card is mandatory to cross in Nogales?
-I dont have one and dont want one.
+Q: Can you tell me if it is true that a credit card is mandatory to cross into Nogales?
+I don’t have one and don’t want one.
 I read this info on another site.

-Q: I am very interested in the drive through Mexico and Central America this summer.
+Q: I am very interested in driving through Mexico and Central America this summer.
 So I’m wondering is a car suitable for the drive?

 A: If it runs it is suitable; 4X4 with aircon is the best.

-Q: We will cross in Larado and traveling towards the pacific for some good surfing.
-I?m in the middle of purchasing a vehicle, and I?m thinking of going with a 00 or a 01 Nissan sentra.
+Q: We will cross Larado and travel towards the pacific for some good surfing.
+I’m in the middle of purchasing a vehicle, and I’m thinking of going with a Nissan Sentra.
 Would this 4-door sedan be sufficient for the roads?